 You can address weaknesses in reading.

-Each guided reading group usually has two to six students.
+Each reading small group usually has two to six students.
 When you are carefully listening to children read and taking running records, you can easily figure out areas of weakness in reading.
 Then, you can make a plan for how to strengthen those areas for each student.

-Guided reading allows for targeted word work and sight word practice.
+Reading small groups allow for targeted word work and sight word practice.

 If there is a skill most of the group struggling with, you can address it quickly.
 This is a great opportunity to move struggling readers along and push advanced readers forward.